Nurse Educator Career and Degree Guide

 Learn the basics of being a nurse educator and decide for yourself if you have what it takes.

-If you’re interested in the future of nursing and have a love for teaching, a career as a nurse educator might be a great fit for you.
-As a nurse educator, you’ll act as both a mentor and a role model to students studying nursing.
-You’ll be able to use your experience to guide students and advise them on the latest in the field of nursing.
+If you’re interested in the future of nursing and have a love of teaching, a career as a nurse educator might be right for you.
+As a nurse educator, you’ll be a mentor and a role model to students studying nursing at junior colleges, universities, and professional schools, and you’ll impact the evolution of nursing and healthcare.

 What Nurse Educators Do

 Nurse educators are responsible for multiple aspects of student learning, training, and development.
 Depending on your areas of expertise, you might:

 Depending on your role and level of education, you may also be involved in the governance and direction of a nursing program and scientific research.